csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

       media="print" onload="this.media='all'" />
 {% endhighlight %}

-While the trick is devilishly simple—which is what makes it so cool—**I’ve long had my reservations**.
+While the trick is devilishly simple — which is what makes it so cool — **I’ve long had my reservations**.
 Y’see, a regular, synchronous stylesheet blocks rendering, so a browser will assign it _Highest_ priority.
 A print stylesheet (or any stylesheet that doesn’t match the current context) is assigned the